Bhanowara: Infrastructure

-According to the District Census Handbook 2011, Bardhaman, Bhanowara covered an area of 4.11 km2.
+According to the District Census Handbook 2011, Bardhaman, Bhanora covered an area of 4.11 km2.
 Among the civic amenities, it had 13 km roads with open drains, the protected water supply involved overhead tank, tap water from treated sources.
 It had 1,020 domestic electric connections and 10 road lighting (points).
 Among the medical facilities it had 1 dispensary/ health centre.
 Among the educational facilities it had were 3 primary schools, the nearest middle school, secondary school and senior secondary school 3/4 km away, the nearest general degree college at Asansol 9 km away.
 Among the important commodities it produced was bricks.
 It had the branch office of 1 nationalised bank, 1 non-agricultural credit society.

 Economy

 As per ECL website telephone numbers, operational collieries in the Sripur Area of Eastern Coalfields in 2018 are: Bhanora West Block Colliery, Girmint Colliery, New Ghusick Colliery, Kalipahari Colliery, Ningha Colliery and S.S.I.
 Colliery.